BrianR18/Terminal_Configuration/README.md

-This repository brings an easy configuration for kitty terminal and zsh shell
+This repository brings an easy configuration for kitty terminal